yo3nglau/KeepLearning/Resolution/How-to-create-and-use-a-Git-repository.md

-## Resolution: How to create and use a repository
+## Resolution: How to create and use a Git repository

 ### Create a new repository